 - 3.1.
 As stated in DPCR5 Final Proposals, it is our intent that any royalties earned by the DNO through Foreground IPR (whether relevant or not) will be shared with customers in proportion to the funds that customers have contributed to the Project.
 Where a DNO has transferred its right, title or interest in or to any Foreground IPR in return for an income (as set out in paragraph 2.7), this income should be treated in the same way. - 3.2.
-We intend to treat royalties (or income generated from the transfer of Foreground IPR) as regulated revenue and apply the following treatment: - the proportion of royalties (or income generated from the transfer of Foreground IPR) equivalent to the proportion of the DNO Contribution versus the Outstanding Second Tier Project Funding will be retained by the DNO as additional profit, and - the proportion of royalties (or income generated from the transfer of Foreground IPR) equivalent to the proportion of the Second Tier LCN Fund funding versus the Outstanding Second Tier Project Funding will be offset against the DNOs' allowed revenues. - 3.3.
+We intend to treat royalties (or income generated from the transfer of Foreground IPR) as regulated revenue and apply the following treatment: - the proportion of royalties (or income generated from the transfer of Foreground IPR) equivalent to the proportion of the total amount contributed by the DNO (i.e. the DNO contribution which is in excess of the DNO Compulsory Contribution plus the DNO Compulsory Contribution) versus the Outstanding Second Tier Project Funding will be retained by the DNO as additional profit, and - the proportion of royalties (or income generated from the transfer of Foreground IPR) equivalent to the proportion of the Second Tier LCN Fund funding versus the Outstanding Second Tier Project Funding will be offset against the DNOs' allowed revenues. - 3.3.
 We will seek a modification to the licence to enable this treatment and consult appropriately.